ceragoguztuzun/MotifGenie/README.md

 - `PEAK`: the number of peak sequence where the motif was found on.
 - `ENTRY`: the entry number referring to the UCSC database, in which the sequence for the inputted gene was found.
 This column is only presented for gene-specific search.

-Sample Sequence Logo output (not related to the above result
+Sample Sequence Logo output of the above result
 ![MA01391](https://user-images.githubusercontent.com/38559757/109418325-e82b9800-79d8-11eb-984d-1e0daa8ae6b4.png)